 “I talked to you many times but you didn’t listen or at least talked about it together.
 You just did it your way.
 If we can’t talk with each other then we will need to hire an expert, a family counsellor so everyone can truly understand each other.”

 “I have changed.
 Why do you keep digging into the past?
-And see, how is the one who follows up with him.
+And see, who is the one who follows up with him.
 Look at all the plans you created with him.
 It’s me who follows up.”

 “But you follow up like you were a police.
 I know you have changed but I just wanted to let you know that so the next time, we would need to talk first.”